Fred Janke: University of Michigan

-Later years
+Later life

 After graduating from Michigan in 1939, Janke taught at Jackson High School and served as an assistant coach there.
 He also coached football at St. John High School in Jackson.
 Janke enlisted in the U.S. Navy during World War II and was stationed in the Philippines.

 After the war, Janke returned to coaching at St. John's High School in Jackson.
 He later took a job at Macklin Grinding Wheels.
 He would up his careers at Hancock Industries (later ITT Hancock Industries), where he became president and chairman of the board.

 He served as the mayor of Jackson, Michigan from 1976 to 1979.
 He died in January 2009 at age 91.